Do Old People Smell Different? The Facts About Changing Body Odor for Seniors and Caregivers

 Consider the potential purpose of the scent caused by nonenal.
 One theory suggests that, from an evolutionary standpoint, mating with older individuals makes sense since their superior genes have helped them live a long time.
 That could be why some animals are attracted to older partners.
 In other words, an age-related scent might be one way of letting others know you have good genes.

-And, in fact, the scent itself may not be unpleasant.
+And the scent itself may not be unpleasant.
 Rather, it might be the association with old age that makes people want to avoid it.
 In one study, participants were asked to rate the smell of materials that had been exposed to various people's armpits, without knowing how old those people were.
 Although the scent of the seniors in the study was the most easily recognized, it wasn't rated as the most unpleasant.

 How Can I Prevent Nonenal Odor?